 - Pros: Wide selection of the latest models from major brands like GoPro, DJI, and Insta360.
 You can easily compare the top contenders side-by-side.
 They also frequently have accessories and memory cards in stock.

-- Cons: The expertise of the staff can be hit-or-miss.
-You might find a passionate camera enthusiast or someone who was selling refrigerators yesterday.
+- Cons: The expertise of the staff can be inconsistent.
+You might find a passionate camera enthusiast or someone with limited product knowledge.

 2. Department Stores (e.g., Walmart, Target)